svendahlstrand/10-print-game-boy/docs/pretty-source.md

 the luxuries of Basic and the kernal.
 There's no `RND` function to call for random numbers.
 No PETSCII font that can be `PRINT`ed to the screen.

-For the code under the `A-MASE-ING` section to work we have to implement the necessary subroutines `print` and `random`.
+For the code under the `A-MAZE-ING` section to work we have to implement the necessary subroutines `print` and `random`.

 The following section, named Kernal as a homage to C64, is the actual starting